SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 #### Additional customizations

-> **Info** If additional customizations are not required, you can skip this section.
+> **Info**: If no additional customizations are required, you can skip this section.

 The following properties can be manually configured in the YAML file: